 - PhD Psychology, Clinical Specialization: You will be strategically positioned to effect change and help others through the application of humanistic, existential and transpersonal principles.
 This program encourages students to fully integrate scholarship, research, and clinical competencies in understanding individuals persons within a broader socio-cultural-spiritual context (mind, body, and spirit).
 Three key themes: health psychology, multiculturalism & social justice, and development across the lifespan are directly related to issues facing clinicians in the 21st century.
 To further tailor their program, students may integrate certificates and/or specializations from the School of Psychology and Interdisciplinary Inquiry.

-- PhD Psychology, Psychophysiology Specialization: The only doctoral specialization in applied psychophysiology in the world, this program offers you a unique range of assessment and intervention techniques to help patients and clients achieve optimal function and performance in sports, business, educational, and recreational settings. .
+- PhD Psychology, Psychophysiology Specialization: A unique doctoral specialization in applied psychophysiology.
+This program offers you a range of assessment and intervention techniques to help patients and clients achieve optimal function and performance in sports, business, educational, and recreational settings. .

 Complex Trauma and the Healing Process Certificate: This 16-credit Certificate program integrates crucial humanistic understandings of the human condition while providing basic knowledge about the established foundations of trauma, and its intricate, complex, and often tragic impacts upon mind, body, spirit, and culture, with special attention to exploring both conventional and non-conventional healing processes through a whole-person, context sensitive, training to practitioner-learners across the globe.